-

 - France

-IOM partnered with local and international organizations to provide this support, coordinating closely with the communities served while supporting the capacity of local and national institutions.
-IOM also continued to advocate for greater international commitment to address the needs of those most affected by this crisis.
+IOM works with local and international organizations to provide this support, coordinating closely with the communities served while supporting the capacity of local and national institutions.